qoretechnologies/qorus-vscode/README.md

 ## Version 2.3.9 overview - What's new:

 -   Fixed a bug where Java class connections were regenerated multiple times in the source code in some situations
+-   Fixed a bug where the WebView would crash when opening a service that was just created

 ## Version 2.3.8 overview - What's new: